 The Wonders of Pomegranate Oil

 Growing up in Southern California, it was no hardship sitting outside in December, when our mother would banish us to eat pomegranates.
-Their red juice smeared our faces and, all too often, staining our clothes as well as our fingers.
-I didn’t know– or care– that they were a ‘superfood.’
+Their red juice smeared our faces and, all too often, stained our clothes as well as our fingers.
+I didn’t know–or care–that they were a ‘superfood.’
 Today I still love to eat pomegranates in the winter, but I’m a little tidier about it.

 I also love using pomegranate oil on my skin, cuticles, and hair.
 I first ‘discovered’ I loved it when we released our Essential Exquisite Face & Body Oil.
 It’s also the star of our new Lemongrass Zest USDA Certified Organic Body Scrub, where you’ll find it paired with organic pomegranate fruit powder for an extra serving of vitamins and anti-oxidants.